AThevon/AThevon/README.md

 mainly **next.js**

-i like trying others technos too
+i like vibing in every other technos

 outside of code: electric guitar, video games, and my beloved cbr650r 🏍️ 👁️o👁️